CenturyLinkCloud/PublicKB/Network/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

   ![aws-vpn](../images/awsvpn/aws-vpn.png)

 3. Provide
-  a.
-Name Tag
+  *	Name Tag
-  b.
-Virtual Private Gateway that the VPN is connecting
+  *	Virtual Private Gateway that the VPN is connecting
-  c.
-Customer Gateway (New for CenturyLink Cloud)
+  *	Customer Gateway (New for CenturyLink Cloud)
-  i.
-IP can be found in Create VPN page on CenturyLink Cloud (1 per data center)
+  *	IP can be found in Create VPN page on CenturyLink Cloud (1 per data center)
-  d.
-BGP ASN (leave as default)
+  *	BGP ASN (leave as default)
-  e.
-Routing option: Static
+  *	Routing option: Static
-  i.
-Enter CenturyLink Cloud Network(s) that needs to communicate with AWS environment
+  *	Enter CenturyLink Cloud Network(s) that needs to communicate with AWS environment
-  f.
-Tunnel Options: default
+  *	Tunnel Options: default
 4. Using the AWS VPN configuration file, with the information from the file, complete the VPN setup in CenturyLink Cloud Site to Site VPN setup

 ### VPN Configuration on CLC